MicrosoftDocs/azure-docs/articles/virtual-wan/how-to-routing-policies.md

 >[!NOTE]
 > Hub Routing Intent is currently in Managed Preview.
 >
-> To obtain access to the preview, please reach out to previewinterhub@microsoft.com with the Virtual WAN ID, Subscription ID and Azure Region you wish to configure Routing Intent in.
-Please expect a response within 24-48 hours with confirmation of feature enablement.
+> To obtain access to the preview,  reach out to previewinterhub@microsoft.com with the Virtual WAN ID, Subscription ID and Azure Region you wish to configure Routing Intent in.
+Expect a response within 48 business hours (Monday-Friday) with confirmation of feature enablement.

 ## Background